abderox/ScreenSharing-Over-sockets/README.md

 ### set up
   * change links to files in the program in both functions ; receivefile and senfile
   * the port is 5000 you can change it
-  * The host is "localhost" , you may changeit ro any other local ip of any machine
+  * The host is "localhost" , you may change it to any other local ip of any machine

 ### Author
   * Abdelhadi Mouzafir